Inpatient Rehab in Connecticut

 • Payment assistance

-• Long term rehab, one year inpatient rehab and short-term residential treatment
+• Long term rehab and residential detox

 Treatment included: